 Nikwax is a great product brand, and it ticks off almost all of the boxes, which is why it’s our pick for best tent waterproofing spray.
 Nikwax products do double-duty as waterproofing products that protect from harmful UV rays.
 This means that while your shelter is being shielded from the rain, it’s also being protected from sun damage.
 Treat your tent with Nixwax, and it won’t fade over time, a massive bonus if you’re looking to save some money on your camping gear.

 Another excellent quality of Nikwax is that it can be applied to both dry and wet fabrics with equal effectiveness.
-Theoretically, you could even use Nixwax during a rainstorm, and it would still be useful, although we strongly recommend thinking ahead and putting it on before you hit the road with your tent.
+You could even use Nixwax during a rainstorm, and it would still be useful, although we recommend thinking ahead and putting it on before you hit the road with your tent.

-Best Tent Waterproofing Sprays: Stay Dry in the Wet
+Tent Waterproof Sprays: Stay Dry In The Wet

 Looking for the Best Waterproofing for you Tent

 You’re in the right place!
 In this guide, we will be covering the following:

 - Why you need to reapply water repellent spray to your tent

 - What you should consider when buying waterproofing fabric spray